CodeMaster7000/Library-Catalogue/README.md

-# Library-Catalogue
+# Library Catalogue

-A sample Python library catalogue with basic data handling to enter and search books in the fictional DevOps Library.
+A sample Python library catalogue (with basic data handling) to enter and search books in the fictional DevOps Library.